Mundaka: Population

 The area has been populated since the Lower Paleolithic period, as attested to by the caves of Santimamiñe on the other side of the estuary and deposits found in Portuondo.

 Later the Romans arrived, attracted by the marble of Ereño and whose presence bears witness to a branch of Roman roads in Balmaseda that reaches Bermeo.

-It is speculated by some that the area was at one point inhabited by Vikings, who according to some authors, justify the presence of blond hair of blue eyes on the Basque coast, unlike the interior of the Basque region.
+It is speculated by some that the area was at one point inhabited by Vikings, who according to some authors, justify the presence of blond hair and blue eyes on the Basque coast, unlike the interior of the Basque region.
 Anton Erkoreka asserts its presence in the 9th century based on Arabic chronicles, medieval stories, and other anthropological data, while Jon Juaristi believes the presence of Northern European phenotypes could be the result of a small presence of exiled Saxons dethroned by the Vikings.

 In 1876, the population was estimated to be around 2,000 people.
 The population peaked in 1911, reaching 2,284 residents, with population swings in the coming decades due to socioeconomic conditions.
 In 1915, the population was estimated to have fallen to 1,918 people.
 In the 1950s, the population had dropped to 1,500 residents.
 In 1981, the population was 1,529.
 In 1991, the population slightly increased 1,641.
 In 2001, the population increased 1,853.
 In 2011, the population saw a slight increase to 1,943.
 In 2021, the population saw a slight dip to 1,859.